2026 Mosquito Fleet Fest coming May 23rd & 24th

 Kitsap Regional Library

 Friends of the Library book sale (inside and outside) at the Library.
-Fill a bag of books for $5!

 Polaris Backstage Alley

-Knot tying, music, art, bubble machine & more!
+Fishing, art, bubble machine & more!

 • Historical banners